lukastheiler/ttn_moteino/Readme.md

-# The Thing Network - Arduino Monteino Lora walkthrough
+# The Thing Network - Arduino Moteino Lora Walkthrough
-Step by step guide to get the Monteino Lora edition up and running.
+Step by step guide to get the Moteino Lora edition up and running.
 Shopping list:

 - [Monetino](https://lowpowerlab.com/shop/Moteino/moteinomega), the RFM95 LoRa868 version.
-They have an [USB](https://lowpowerlab.com/shop/Moteino/MoteinoMEGAUSB) version which probably is easier to get started, else you'd  need an USB-TTL converter.
+They have an [USB](https://lowpowerlab.com/shop/Moteino/MoteinoMEGAUSB) version which probably is easier to get started, else you'll  need an USB-TTL converter.

 # Sodering

 ### D0 and D1 pins

-Ouf ot the box, the Monteino is meant for peer to peer communication.
-In order to make the SX1276 chip talk to the things network, you'll have to soder at least the D0 and D1 pin of the chip to the monteino's pins 0 and 1.
+Ouf ot the box, the Moteino is meant for peer to peer communication.
+In order to make the SX1276 chip talk to the things network, you'll have to soder at least the D0 and D1 pin of the chip to the moteino's pins 0 and 1.
 Note that D2 is already connected with pin 0.
 My sodering skills are far beyond [Urs Marti](https://github.com/urs8000)'s so I just show you his image, D0/D1 are the red cables, the yellow one is reset (not really needed).
 <img src="https://github.com/lukastheiler/ttn_monteino/blob/master/images/monteinomega_for_lora-ttn_1024.jpg">

 ### Antenna

 You'll also need to attach an antenna.
-I just took a copper wire of 8.2cm length, and attach it to the antenna.
+I just took a copper wire of 8.2cm length, and attached it to the antenna.
 <img src="https://github.com/lukastheiler/ttn_monteino/blob/master/images/antenna.jpg" height="50%" width="50%">

 # Arduino code
 I started out with this repository https://github.com/matthijskooijman/arduino-lmic which made the IBM LIC library availbably to arduino.
-The arduino code is in this git.
+The arduino code is in this git repository.

 ## Changes

-* **LMIC Pin mapping**.
+* **LMIC pin mapping**.
   Adjust them to the corresponding pins.
   ```
   // Pin mapping